 Our private Facebook group

 While you won't be sitting in my house while you take the workshop, you'll still have a place to ask questions and get answers.
 Our private Facebook group (that means that only Camera Mechanics students can become members) is a welcoming place to share your wins and ask for advice.
-Each week, I'll be hosting a Facebook Live in the group, too.
-If you can't be in the group when I'm live, you can see it when it's convenient for you, because it will be recorded.

 A video lesson in how to use Back Button Focusing